 Mercury in Fish from the Macal River and Other Rivers

-The Ministry of Health, in collaboration with the Department of Environment and the Belize Electric Company Limited (BECOL), has completed another assessment of mercury levels in fishes from the Macal River, Mopan, Belize and New River.
-The following Advisory is being issued to guide the public on the amount of fish that can be eaten safely to avoid ill effects due to mercury exposure.
+Belmopan.
+September 17th, 2019.
+The Ministry of Health, in collaboration with the Department of Environment and the Belize Electric Company Limited (BECOL), has completed another assessment of mercury levels in fishes from the Macal, Mopan, Belize, Rio Grande, and New rivers.
+The following advisory is being issued to guide the public on the safe amounts of fish that can be eaten to avoid ill effects of potential mercury exposure.

 Macal River Fish

-It is also recommended that the following can be eaten to serve as a replacement option for the omega fatty acid that may be lost from the diet by not eating fish:
+It is also recommended that the following be eaten to serve as replacement options for the omega fatty acids that may be lost from the diet by not eating fish:

-3.Use of oils from flaxseed, canola, corn, olive or soybean or
+3.Use of oils from flaxseed, canola, corn, olive or soybean.

 The Ministry of Health assures the public that it remains watchful on this issue and will continue to issue the necessary advisories as required.

-Let’s remain safe and healthy and follow the recommended weekly consumption quantities of fish from the Macal, Mopan, Belize and New Rivers.
+Let’s remain safe and healthy and follow the recommended weekly consumption quantities of fish from the Macal River.

 Please help support Local Journalism in Belize